tartalia/UCI_HAR_Dataset_Tidy/README.md

 This document provide information about the project structure and dependencies, how to collect and clean the raw dataset, and how to check the tidy dataset.

-For information about the tidy dataset can be obtained into the [Code Book](http://github.com/tartalia/UCI_HAR_Dataset_Tidy/CodeBook.md).
+For more information about the raw and tidy dataset, follow the dataset [Code Book](https://github.com/tartalia/UCI_HAR_Dataset_Tidy/blob/master/CodeBook.md).

 # Project Structure